feelsantiago/lexamica-challenge/README.md

 ### Working example

-After running all the server, we can dispatch a simple sync example
+After running all the servers, we can dispatch a simple sync example

 1. Create a user